 This feedback can then refine the IMC campaign and improve its effectiveness.

-Integrated marketing communication is an essential tool for any business that wants to connect with its target audience in a meaningful way.
+Integrated marketing communication is essential for any business that wants to connect with its target audience meaningfully.

 What are the roles in Integrated Marketing Communication?